joetex/stream-racing-wheel/README.md

 ### Change Log
 >**May 6, 2025**
->Added Save/Delete buttons to edit selected profile
+>- Added Save/Delete buttons to edit selected profile
->Added Cancel button for create profile panel
+>- Added Cancel button for create profile panel

 >**November 26, 2023**
->All images URLs now saved into localStorage to avoid having to reenter each time.
+>- All images URLs now saved into localStorage to avoid having to reenter each time.

 >**March 10, 2023**
->Added Invert toggle configuration for Wheel and Pedals
+>- Added Invert toggle configuration for Wheel and Pedals

 >**September 16, 2022**
->Wheel Button Presses are now visible through a button mask that can be customized.
+>- Wheel Button Presses are now visible through a button mask that can be customized.

 >**September 1, 2022**
->You can now bind the inputs to work with any steering wheel.
+>- You can now bind the inputs to work with any steering wheel.
 You can also change the images to anything you want.
 Just scroll to bottom of page.
 >- Added Input Re-Binding
 >- Added ability to use Custom Images